6 Steps to Create an Outstanding Marketing Plan [Free Templates]

 Digital Marketing Plan Template

-A digital marketing plan is similar to a marketing campaign plan, but, as the name suggests, it’s tailored to the campaigns that you run online.
-Let’s go over the key components of a digital marketing plan template to help you stay on track to meet your goals.
+A digital marketing plan is similar to a marketing campaign plan.
+But, as the name suggests, it’s tailored to the campaigns that you run online.

-• Objectives: The goals for your digital marketing and what you’re hoping to accomplish, like driving more traffic to your website.
+• Objectives: The goals for your digital marketing and what you hope to accomplish, like driving more traffic to your website.
 Maybe you want to drive more traffic to your website, or

-• Budget: Identify how much it will cost to run your digital marketing campaign and how the money will be distributed.
-For example, ad placement on different social media sites costs money, and so does creating your assets.
+• Budget: Identify the cost of running your digital marketing campaign and how the money will be distributed.
+For example, ad placement on different social media sites costs money, as does creating your assets.

-• Target audience: Which segments of your audience are you hoping to reach with this campaign?
-It’s essential to identify the audiences you want to reach with your digital marketing, as different channels house different audience segments.
+• Target audience: Which audience segments are you hoping to reach with this campaign?
+Identifying the audiences you want to reach with your digital marketing is essential, as different channels house different audience segments.

 • Channels: Identifies the channels that are central to your digital marketing campaign.

-• Timeline: Explains the length of time your digital campaigns will run, from how long it should take to create your assets to the final day of the campaign.
+• Timeline: Explain the length of time your digital campaigns will run, from how long it should take to create your assets to the campaign's final day.

 Social Media Marketing Plan Templates

 As your marketing department grows, so will your presence on social media.
-And as your social media presence grows, so will your need to measure, plan, and re-plan what types of content you want to publish across each network.
+And, as your social media presence grows, so will your need to measure and plan what types of content you want to publish across each network.

 If you're looking for a way to deepen your social media marketing strategy — even further than the marketing plan template above — the following collection of social media marketing plan templates is perfect for you: